wea-f/ByePassHub/MakeYourOwnLink.md

 - Then, go to service summary and purge > purge all.

 ### Make links with Vercel
+If you try Koyeb, Koyeb has VERY STRICT terms and if you follow instructions too fast you get flagged.
+These instructions are for vercel anyways. <br> <br>
 Link: https://vercel.com/new/clone?repositoryurl=`ReplaceThisWithRepositoryURL`
 1. Replace the filler with an unblocker repository.
 For example, vercel.com/new/clone?repositoryurl=https://github.com/dogenetwork/v4 for deploying a doge unblocker link.
 Here's more (you can find your own too):
 	> Interstellar: `https://github.com/InterstellarNetwork/Interstellar` <br>